fujita-h/dify-plugin-oidc-api-proxy/README.md

 To use the claim data in the Chat/Workflow App, you need to specify the claim data name to the Start node's `input` parameter.
 For example, if you specify `__oidc_email` to the `input` parameter, you can use the email address in the Chat/Workflow App.

+## Configuration and Usage

+See [Plugin README](./README.difypkg.md) for configuration and usage details.

 ## Contributing

 This plugin is open-source and contributions are welcome.
-Please visit the GitHub repository to contribute.